jVoid/jVoid/README.md

 ## Does jVoid send any information to 3rd party entities?

-No! jVoid is totally local (except if you connect to an external database server.)
+No! jVoid is totally local (except if you connect to an external database server).
 Not even a single bit is sent anywhere :)

-## Guys, I really need <fill with any feature name and/or description>, otherwise JVoid is useless for me/my organization!
+## Guys, I really need [*fill with any feature name and/or description*], otherwise JVoid is useless for me/my organization!

 We are glad you spent a bit of your busy time looking at jVoid.
 Please tell us that using an issue in GitHub and/or suggest a change via a Pull Request that contains that impressive feature.